NEIGHBORS READY!

 One way to better organize your supplies is to use clear cubes or ziplock bags to organize different types of supplies together.
 For example, if you store all of the things that could expire together, it'll make the job of refreshing your evacuation bag much easier.

+Optimize the balance of weight, sizes and frequency of use.
 Evacuation bags may get quite heavy.
 Organizing your stuff in a way that balances the weight, size of items, and their frequency of use, can improve your ability to carry what you need.
 We found some tips from experienced backpackers helpful.
 Ideas include:

 • Pack side pockets first, with water, food, first aid kit, and map